District Office Leases

 - Can I pay for improvements in the office space?

 - You can pay for certain kinds of improvements.
 The MRA can be used to pay for minor office repairs and cosmetic changes to the office space.
 For example, you may pay for installing new carpeting and painting the walls.
 The MRA cannot be used for capital improvements, such as repairing heating/air conditioning units, installing or removing a wall, building an addition, or installing a bathroom.
-Feel free to call the Administrative Counsel at 202-225-6969 with questions about proposed improvements, including security-related improvements.
+Feel free to contact the Administrative Counsel with questions about proposed improvements, including security-related improvements.

 - What are some common problems of proposed District office leases?